 License and Copyright

 Trilinos is a collection of open-source packages licensed under multiple open-source licenses, primarily BSD 3-Clause and LGPL.
-License and copyright information is provided at the root of the Trilinos repository and within individual package directories.
+License and copyright information is provided at the root of the Trilinos repository and within individual package directories (e.g., Tpetra's license and copyright.

 For more information for Trilinos developers, refer to Guidance on Copyrights and Licenses.